 NOTE: The following instructions are guidelines.
 You may have to take additional steps to reduce the size of your portfolio if it is larger than 10 MB before you can upload it into your application.

-For still images, a total of up to twenty (20) images should be submitted.
 You will need to combine your images into a single PDF to upload.
 The portfolio should contain a total of twenty (20) RGB JPEGs.
 The review panel reviews slides at 1920 x 1080 pixels.
 If your images are larger than this, please follow these directions: